 1. Add mushrooms, bell pepper, and onion.

-2. Cook over medium heat until softened and moisture has evaporated.
+2. Cook until softened and moisture has evaporated.

 4. Remove from heat and set aside.